 Wednesday, April 1st, 2020

-When emotions and money intersect, the effects can be financially injurious.
+Impulsive moves could breed tomorrow’s regrets.
+When emotions affecting your money decisions intersect, the effects can be financially injurious.
 Emotions can cause us to overreact – or not act at all when we should.
 As we move through the current economic downturn, this is especially pertinent.
-In this article, we will discuss things to keep in mind as we navigate 2020’s unique financial turbulence.
+In this article, we will discuss things to keep in mind as we navigate the market’s unique financial turbulence.

 Think of the investors who always respond to sudden Wall Street volatility.
 Their emotional response may not be warranted and they may come to regret it.